-- a.
 Rechargeable lithium-type batteries are becoming more common as a standby or backup power source used in EFBs.
 The users of rechargeable lithium-type batteries in other industries, ranging from wireless telephone manufacturers to the electric vehicle industry, have noted safety concerns.
 These concerns are primarily the result of overcharging, over-discharging, and the flammability of cell components.

 Lithium-ion or lithium-polymer (lithium-ion polymer) batteries are two types of rechargeable lithium batteries commonly used to power EFBs.
 These types of batteries are capable of ignition and subsequent explosion due to the flammability of cell components.
 They are also vulnerable to overcharging and over-discharging, which can, through internal failure, result in overheating.
 Overheating may result in thermal runaway, which can cause the release of either molten burning lithium or a flammable electrolyte and toxic smoke.
-Once one cell in a battery pack goes into thermal runaway.
+Once one cell in a battery pack goes into thermal runaway, it produces enough heat to cause adjacent cells to also go into thermal runaway.
 The resulting fire can flare repeatedly as each cell ruptures and releases its contents.
-The word "battery" used in this AC refers to the battery pack, its cells, and its circuitry. - b.
-The rechargeable lithium-type battery design should be compliant with the provisions of Institute of Electrical and Electronic Engineers (IEEE) 1625, IEEE Standard for Rechargeable Batteries for Portable Computing.
-This standard contains design considerations for system integration, cell, pack, host device, and total system reliability.
-It also covers how to maintain critical operational parameters with respect to time, environment, extremes in temperature, and the management of component failure.
+The word "battery" used in this AC refers to the battery pack, its cells, and its circuitry.

-&lt;sup>2 Refer to CAA Rules Part 21, Appendix C, (a) (1) (ii) for applicable FAA Regulations e.
-There may also be other regulations that apply to the carriage and use of lithium batteries onboard aircraft.
+&lt;sup>2 Refer to CAA Rules Part 21, Appendix C, (a) (1) (ii) for applicable FAA Regulations